shahadbarkah/FSND/projects/02_trivia_api/starter/backend/README.md

       "category": 6,
       "difficulty": 4,
       "id": 11,
-      "question": "Which country won the first ever soccer World Cup in 1930?"
+      "question": "Which country won the first-ever soccer World Cup in 1930?"
     }
   ],
   "success": true,